elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

 ---

-### What pattern category does the Mediator belong to?
+### The Mediator pattern belongs to which pattern category?

 <details>
   <summary>